 While this is often considered a good deal for both the buyer and seller, there are a few things one should know about balance of sale prior to agreeing to one.
+It is of used in big transaction such as pharmacies transation with pharmacy broker or Courtier en pharmcie in french use.
 As mentioned, a balance of sale can be used to bridge a funding gap.
 But it can also be used when the buyer and seller have a difference of opinion over the financial performance of the business.

 While a balance of sale might sound like a good idea – after all, the structure can be used to close a deal – the devil is often in the details.

 Agreeing to a balance of sale value is only the first step.
 One of the keys to receiving a full payout is determining how performance will be measured.
 This can be a tricky exercise as both the buyer and seller are seeking to reduce risk.
 The result is the structure of the earnout agreement can become so complex that it is impossible to monitor.

 How does this happen?
 It is usually because a balance of sale is tied to the net profit of the business and this can get muddied once the new ownership begins to execute their business plan.
 In addition, the process of measuring profitability can be complicated by market forces, such as when both businesses compete against each other.

 Beyond this, there is also the matter of deciding who will measure performance and how it will be done.
 Based on experience, the simplest way is to pick a starting point and then have the buyer and seller determine their targets for the business based on how it is operating today, without the complexity of factoring in additional investments.
 In this way, the measurement of the business can be based purely on current operations.